2000–01 Australian region cyclone season: Tropical Cyclone Vincent

 Cyclone Vincent formed on 7 February 2001, 900 km northwest of Onslow, Western Australia from an active monsoonal trough.
 Wind shear prevented the tropical low from intensifying for a few days, but once the storm formed it began to move southeast and intensify.
 Vincent peaked with sustained winds of 55 kn which made it a Category 2 tropical cyclone on the Australian tropical cyclone intensity scale.
 Cyclone Vincent crossed the Western Australia coast as a tropical low, a few kilometres south of Broome, Western Australia.

 Tropical Cyclone Winsome

 Winsome was a weak system that developed from a low in the Gulf of Carpentaria on 8 February.

 Torrential rains produced by the storm in the Northern Territory resulted in severe flooding which killed two people.

 Tropical Cyclone Wylva

 Wylva formed from a low in the Gulf of Carpentaria on 15 February.
 Wylva briefly became a Category 1 tropical cyclone before making landfall near Booroloola in the morning of 16 February.
 Even though the system made landfall in a remote area, the remnants of the system caused $13 million in damage and around 700 people had to be evacuated.
 The remnants of Wylva dissipated on 22 February near Nanutarra.

 Tropical Low 10P (07F)

 This storm moved from Brisbane's area of responsibility into Fiji's on 16 February.
-It dissipated on the 18th.
+It dissipated on 18 February.